patriciogonzalezvivo/thebookofshaders/12/README.md

 In 1996, sixting years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 In it he describes a procedural texturing tecnique now extensively use by the graphics community.

-In 2011 that tecnique was [optimized for GPU by Stefan Gustavson](http://webstaff.itn.liu.se/~stegu/GLSL-cellular/GLSL-cellular-notes.pdf) becoming one powerfull way tools to produce textures with the feel&look of cellular tessue.
+Later in 2011, [Stefan Gustavson optimized for GPU](http://webstaff.itn.liu.se/~stegu/GLSL-cellular/GLSL-cellular-notes.pdf) becoming a powerfull tools to produce textures that looks and feel like organic tissue.

-To learn more about this technique we need to be confortable thinking in terms of iterations.
+To learn more about this technique we need to be confortable working with iterations.

 ### A distance field for some points

 Let's say we want to make a distance field of 4 points.
-What we need to? esentially in each pixel, calculate the distance to the closest point.
+What we need to do? in a nutshell, for each pixel we want to calculate the distance to the closest point.
 That means that we need to iterate throught all the points and store the value to the most close one.
+Something like this

 ```glsl
     float m_dist = 1.;  // minimun distance